 Creating an inclusive atmosphere means involving all parties.
 In this case, being inclusive is about the service provider creating a relationship that transcends the static nature of a one-way experience in favor of dynamic two-way experience.
 It is the difference between taking my food order and inquiring about my favorite types of food so the server can suggest the right dishes.
 It is the difference between selling me a house, and getting to know me and my preferences so you can find the “right” house.
 It is the difference between the nurse doing basic rounds to check my vitals, and engaging me in light conversation because he/she genuinely cares about my well-being.
 To be inclusive means to involve the customer in the service they are receiving.
 The customer is more than just the recipient of the service, they can be an important part of how the service is delivered.
 Challenge yourself and your team to find out your customers’ preferences, then act on them, and share them.
 It does little good to find out that Mr. Smith likes to be called Mr. S if only one employee knows it.
 To Mr. Smith, every employee is not only representing the business, but they ARE the business.
 As such, every employee should not only know what it takes to specifically make Mr. Smith happy, but they should also act on those preferences consistently.

-Principles 4 through 7 will be covered next month (May 2008).
+Principles 4 through 7 is covered in this next article.
 In the meantime, download the complimentary EngageMe worksheets and begin using them with your team.
 As I travel to various destinations for business and pleasure, I see evidence of businesses that realize the importance of providing great service.
 They know that competition is always on the prowl to lure away their customers.

 I also see many businesses that still don’t realize the importance of taking care of their customers and engaging them with exceptional service.
 These businesses wonder why their sales are sagging and can’t seem to attract or keep customers.
 It is clear that customers expect value when spending their hard-earned money.
 In fact, the more they spend, the more they expect.
 So make sure that your service is characterized by being eager to serve, being welcoming and creating an inclusive atmosphere.
 Service excellence requires effort and with the right mix of dedication, perseverance, and hard work, engaged customers are sure to follow.